GUIDELINE: Providing Care to Employees or Co-Workers

 THE CODE OF ETHICS

-The Code of Ethics addresses self-treatment and treatment of immediate family members.
+The Canadian Medical Association Code of Ethics and Professionalism addresses self-treatment and treatment of immediate family members.

-20. Limit treatment of yourself or members of your immediate family to minor or emergency services and only when another physician is not readily available; there should be no fee for such treatment.
+7. Limit treatment of yourself, your immediate family, or anyone with whom you have a similarly close relationship to minor or emergency interventions and only when another physician is not readily available; there should be no fee for such treatment.

-The Code of Ethics does not directly address treatment of employees or coworkers.
+The Code of Ethics and Professionalism does not directly address treatment of employees or coworkers.

 - Short courses of antibiotics